 Julia's work has appeared online for What to Expect, Food & Wine, Martha Stewart’s Everyday Food, and This Old House.

 Julia received her BS in food science from Cornell University and graduated from the culinary arts program at the International Culinary Center.

-Taysha Murtaugh is an Associate Editorial Director on the commerce team, where she specializes in product testing.
+Taysha Murtaugh is Editorial Director for the Food Group on the commerce team.
 From her first gig at Meredith to her time at Hearst, Taysha has spent her career creating and editing content across a range of lifestyle topics.

 She has nearly a decade of experience in lifestyle content, whether it's food and wellness or family and travel.
 She's penned profile pieces, trend roundups, and gift guides and is committed to informing and inspiring readers.

 Taysha received her BS in Journalism at Iowa State University.

 Mary Kate is a Commerce Editor for The Spruce, TripSavvy, and Verywell.
 She joined the company in December 2018.